 Tammie has a Masters of Divinity with Biblical Languages from Southwestern Baptist Theological Seminary.
 She values the foundation this background provides in all her teaching opportunities.

 Tammie and her family are members of First Baptist Church of Arlington, Texas.
 She has served in a variety of ministries, including women's discipleship, children's choir, and various mission ministries.
-She currently teaches in a couple of adult Bible study classes, teaches Bible study for internationals, and plays in the orchestra.

 Our founders, Joe and Tammie Friberg were ordained to the Gospel Ministry by the Baptist Convention of Kenya in 2011.